Divorce Professional and Attentive Client Service

 The decision to file for divorce might be one of the toughest choices you will ever have to make.
 While divorce is a private decision, it also has major legal and financial implications.
 For example, if you are getting divorced, you will need to make decisions about how to split assets, debts, and property.
 If you have children, you will need to develop a parenting plan that works for you and your family.
 You will also need to establish a visitation (time-sharing) schedule that works for both parties and is in the best interests of the child(ren).
 Even if you are able to file for an uncontested divorce because you and your spouse agree about all aspects of your divorce, it is still a good idea to speak to a divorce lawyer at The Law Offices Of Yeazell And Sweet in Clearwater, Florida before you file to ensure your legal rights are protected.

 Our divorce attorneys in Pinellas County can review your unique situation, help you understand your rights and responsibilities, help you file, and assist you through the process.
-Contact us today.
+Contact us online or call (813) 285-5705 to speak with our experienced Clearwater divorce lawyer today.

 There are two ways you can file for a divorce (often referred to as a dissolution of marriage).
 One way is through Florida’s simplified dissolution of marriage process, and the other way is by filing for a “regular” dissolution of marriage.
 The process you will use will depend on your individual needs.
 Only certain couples will qualify for filing for a simplified dissolution of marriage.
 While a simplified dissolution of marriage can sometimes lead to a faster divorce, it requires that both parties give up important legal rights, like the ability to appeal and the ability to go to trial.
 The Law Offices Of Yeazell And Sweet is a divorce law firm that can review your case and assist you with choosing the best possible divorce process for your needs.